stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 ## Downloading Artifacts using wget

-The direct download URL for all Maven artifacts (`jar`, `sha1`, `md5`, `pom`) are generated using the `version` field from `maven-metadata.xml`, or in the case of `SNAPSHOT` releases, the `value` field from `version/maven-metadata.xml`.
+The direct download URL for all Maven artifacts (_jar_, _sha1_, _md5_, _pom_) are generated using the `version` field from _maven-metadata.xml_, or in the case of `SNAPSHOT` releases, the `value` field from _version/maven-metadata.xml_.

-The `wget` command for a `jar` would be of the form:
+The `wget` command for a _jar_ is of the form:

 ```shell
 wget -d --header="Authorization: token {GITHUB_TOKEN}" \
  https://maven.pkg.github.com/{githubUser}/{githubRepository}/{groupId}/{artifactId}/{version}/{artifactId}-{value}.jar
 ```

-So for a `1.0.18` release it would be:
+So for a `1.0.18` release the wget command is:
 ```shell
 wget -d --header="Authorization: token {GITHUB_TOKEN}" \
  https://maven.pkg.github.com/stevenrskelton/http-maven-receiver/ca/stevenskelton/http-maven-receiver/1.0.18/http-maven-receiver-assembly-1.0.18.jar
 ```

-These URLs are visible in GitHub Action logs when artifacts are published to GitHub Packages using Maven.
+These URLs are visible in GitHub Action logs whenever artifacts are published to GitHub Packages using Maven.

 ## GitHub API Does Not Expose Download URLs